lydiarrrw/project-1/README.md

 ## Artwork and fonts
 * The ghosts, and inspiration for theme, are from a ghost drawn by Roshan, my friend's 6 year-old nephew.
 * ROSH-MAN is a Memoji created on an iPhone.
-* The font family is fron Google Fonts are part of the Bungee family.
+* The font family is from Google Fonts are part of the Bungee family.